cececombemale/booktrader/README.md

 else.
 Restarting the instance brings it back up.
 - If a book is added with an ISBN already present in the Books table, that book's title/author/edition will be overwritten but its listings will remain.
+- The listings on the lefthand side of the user profile page all include a "New York, NY" field.
+This was hardcoded for development/design purposes while we worked out fields.

 # Instructions for building the app yourself (ignore for demo purposes)